 - Wanting to be a neonatologist

-- Rather be a “no doctor” than be a mediocre doctor
+- Rather be “no doctor” than a mediocre doctor

-- The importance of being informed especially about the healthcare changes
+- The importance of being informed especially about changes in health care

-Lea found her mentor and developed a natural relationship that placed great impact on her career and journey to becoming a doctor.
+Lea found her mentor and developed a natural relationship that had great impact on her journey to becoming a doctor.
 She also found three other mentors through social media.

 - Take initiative.

 - Ask and be denied, rather than not ask at all and not know what could have been.

 At her school, they get to choose their majors by the time they finish freshman year.

 - 7 years BA and DO linkage program

 - 3 years of undergrad, 4 years medical school

 - Applying for the medical program prior to undergrad application